Which Of The Following Are True

 In the digital age, the ability to assess truth is more crucial than ever.
 The internet provides access to a vast amount of information, but it also facilitates the spread of misinformation and propaganda.
 Social media platforms, in particular, can amplify false or misleading content, making it difficult to distinguish fact from fiction.

-To navigate this complex information landscape, it is essential to:
+To figure out this complex information landscape, it is essential to:

 Staying Informed and Adapting